JoeSz/Exopite-Anti-Spam/README.md

 ## LICENSE DETAILS

-The GPL license of Exopite Multifilter grants you the right to use, study, share (copy), modify and (re)distribute the software, as long as these license terms are retained.
+The GPL license of Exopite Antispam grants you the right to use, study, share (copy), modify and (re)distribute the software, as long as these license terms are retained.

 ## SUPPORT/UPDATES/CONTRIBUTIONS